garrandall/popular-music-data/tracks/i-sold-my-heart-to-the-junkman-the-blue-belles.md

 And she gave it back to me a month later all
 Beat up, so bad and
 So terrible looking that
-I Sold My Heart To The Junkman !
+I Sold My Heart To The Junkman!
-Now I can never fall in love again...."
+Now I can never fall in love again..."
 Well I gave my heart to you, open, so open and trusting And you gave it back to me, it was broken up and busting (sold my heart) I sold my heart to the junkman